Elizabeth Turk: Works

 Shoreline Project premiered on November 3, 2018 in partnership with the Laguna Art Museum's annual Art & Nature Festival and the City of Laguna Beach.
 1,000 participants moved with LED-lit umbrellas along the edge of the Pacific.
-Filmed by drones, the production revealed the undulations of a single organism, individuals coming together organically, as one form.
+Filmed by drones, the production aimed to depict the individual participants coming together as one form.

-Tipping Point is ET Projects’ second production, summer 2019 at the Catalina Island Museum.
+Tipping Point, ET Projects’ second production, premiered summer 2019 at the Catalina Island Museum.
 Inspired by the sounds of extinct birds (recordings archived at the Macaulay Library at the Cornell Lab of Ornithology), Turk developed an alphabet of symbols and participatory moments.
-The objective of the opening events was to prompt community reflections, at once serious and light, when facing difficult and overwhelming environmental topics.
+The objective of the opening events was to prompt community reflections when facing difficult and overwhelming environmental topics.
 “Move as if you were the last of a species” was the prompt for the dancers launching the event.
 Participants lit candles to draw “that which they loved”.
-Filmed with long exposures and from above, post imagery unveils the impact.
-The potential of the traces we, as individuals and significantly as a community, leave behind.
+Long-exposure photography was used to capture the images drawn by participants.